FINALLY… #shortsfeed #langley #congress #shortsvideo #goa

 Duration: 3:00

-This video discusses the historical and contemporary context of the Second Amendment, emphasizing that citizens' rights are God-given, not government-granted.
-It highlights a new directive allowing War Department personnel to carry privately owned firearms for personal protection on military installations, reversing previous 'gun-free zone' policies.
-The discussion also contrasts 'shall issue' and 'may issue' concealed carry permit systems.
+This video discusses the historical and current implications of firearm rights for US military personnel.
+It highlights a new directive allowing War Department personnel to carry privately owned firearms on base for personal protection, reversing previous 'gun-free zone' policies.
+The discussion also contrasts 'shall issue' and 'may issue' states regarding concealed carry permits.

 Quick Summary

-A new directive permits War Department personnel to carry privately owned firearms for personal protection on military installations, reversing prior 'gun-free zone' policies.
-This change acknowledges that security threats can be close to home, and service members, like all citizens, are entitled to exercise their Second Amendment rights.
+A new directive allows War Department personnel to carry privately owned firearms on military installations for personal protection, reversing previous 'gun-free zone' policies.
+This change acknowledges that threats can occur close to home, making immediate self-defense capabilities vital for trained service members.

 Chapters